tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    In those days you see, people would always help their neighbours whenever there was need.
+    In those days people would usually help their neighbours wherever there was need.
     And should they get to owing too many favours they would settle up in coin at Yuletide.
-    Jack is in a difficult spot because this year his family have very little to offer.
+    Jack is in a difficult situation because this year his family have very little to offer.
     The Blacksmith is chief among their creditors.
     So according to custom, Jack bows and he asks how he may be of service.